behnamrhp/ts-pattern-examples/behavioral/Readme.md

 # Behavioral Patterns

-take care of effective communication and the assignment of responsibilities between objects.
+these patterns take care of effective communication and the assignment of responsibilities between objects.